Behaviour Therapy For Children

 Use of early intervention can lead to significant improvements in children’s quality of life and many children learn to function independently in mainstream school.

 There are a number of providers of ABA therapy in the UK.
-At Kids In Sync we collaborate with Child Autism UK and BEAM.
+At Kids In Sync we collaborate with Child Autism UK and local ABA practitioners.
 We can arrange for you to speak with a consultant regarding ABA therapy if you would like to look into this option further.